 Columbus, OH business owners frequently face the decision of whether to reinvest in the business or allocate funds elsewhere.

-- Entering new markets or adding services
+- Growth into new markets or service offerings

-- Funding equipment, technology, or infrastructure upgrades
+- Allocating capital toward equipment, technology, or infrastructure

 In the absence of a financial plan, these decisions may feel reactive.
 A more complete view can help Columbus, OH business owners assess growth opportunities within the context of long-term goals.

-Long-term planning may involve:
+Long-term planning often includes:

 - Developing a succession plan

-- Ownership transition planning
+- Ownership transfer planning

-- Buy-sell planning discussions
+- Buy-sell discussions

-- Getting ready for a potential sale
+- Planning ahead for a possible sale

 - Determining how the business can function independently